MyroG/Portable-Panel/README.md

 I use three contants I didn't exposed in the inspector, because I didn't wanted to fill up the inspector with parameters no one will change, but if needed you can change them directly in the code.
 - MAX_DISTANCE_HAND_GESTURE : Max distance between both hands to trigger a panel opening, it is set at 30cm, so to open the panel the distance between your hands should not exceed 30 centimeters.
 - TIME_INTERVAL_HAND_GESTURE : To open the panel and to scale it, the right and left hand gestures should occur with a time gap of less than the time given by that constant, it is set to 0.15 second.
-- PLACEMENT_DISTANCE : The default distance the panel gets opened on Desktop, do not set it to 0.
+- PLACEMENT_DISTANCE_FROM_HEAD : The default distance the panel gets opened on Desktop, do not set it to 0.
+- CLOSING_HAND_DISTANCE : If the distance between both hands is smaller than the value of this const variable, then the panel will close.
+Note that this variable is scaled based on the size of the avatar.

 ## License
 MIT, see the include LICENSE file